- Adults (from ages 16 yrs)

-- Neither the Islamic Art Exhibit nor the Venue will be held liable for loss, theft, or damage to the Artwork by any cause.
+- Neither Islamic Art Exhibit nor the venue will be held liable for loss, theft, or damage to the artwork from any cause.

-- Islamic Art Exhibit has the right to photograph and catalog the Art Work for publicity purposes.
+- Islamic Art Exhibit will have the right to photograph and catalog the Art Work for publicity purposes.

 - Submission of Artwork constitutes an agreement to the rules listed herein.